corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/amqp-serialization-default-evolution.md

 serialization framework that this constructor should be considered for building instances of the object when evolution is required.

-Furthermore, the integer parameter passed to the constructor if the annotation indicates a precedence order; see the discussion below.
+Furthermore, the integer parameter passed to the constructor in the annotation indicates a precedence order; see the discussion below.

 {{< /note >}}